Artemis

 What is Artemis?

-NASA’s Artemis program will land the first woman and next man on the Moon by 2024, using innovative technologies to explore more of the lunar surface than ever before and establish sustainable exploration by the end of the decade.
+NASA’s Artemis program will land the first woman and next man on the Moon, using innovative technologies to explore more of the lunar surface than ever before and establish sustainable exploration by the end of the decade.
 NASA will then use this knowledge to take the next giant leap – sending astronauts to Mars.

 Supporting NASA's Artemis Program